fedbiomed/fedbiomed/tests/README.md

 Remark: a test file may implement more than one class (we may for example create a **TestMessagingResearcher** and a **TestMessagingNode** in the same **test\_messaging.py** file.

 We may also provide two test file for the same purpose.
-The choice depend on the content of the tests and on the code which can be shared between these files (for example, we may implement a connexion to a MQTT server in a setupMethod() if we include the two classes in a single test file.
+The choice depend on the content of the tests and on the code which can be shared between these files (for example, we may implement a connexion to a gRPC server in a setupMethod() if we include the two classes in a single test file.

 ### How to mock environ in a test